marcusSimon12082015/ReactReduxProject_Comic_Book_Review_Corner/README.md

 ## Installation

-  Fork this repository and clone it.
+  Fork this repository and clone it.<br />
-  Run bundle install and rake db:migrate and rake db:seed for starting data.
+  Run bundle install and rake db:migrate and rake db:seed for starting data.<br />
-  Run npm install in /client directory to install dependencies for the application.
+  Run npm install in /client directory to install dependencies for the application.<br />
-  Run rake start to star the app.
+  Run rake start to start the app.

 ## Contributing